-Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment and Prevention of COVID-19 When There Are Logistical or Supply Constraints
+Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment of COVID-19 in Nonhospitalized Patients When There Are Logistical Constraints

-The prioritization guidance in this section should be used only when logistical or supply constraints limit the availability of therapies.
-When there are no supply or logistical constraints, the COVID-19 Treatment Guidelines Panel (the Panel) recommends that therapies for the prevention or treatment of SARS-CoV-2 be prescribed for any eligible individual as recommended in these Guidelines.
+The prioritization guidance in this section should be used only when logistical constraints limit the availability of therapies.
+When there are no logistical constraints, the COVID-19 Treatment Guidelines Panel (the Panel) recommends that therapies for treatment of SARS-CoV-2 be prescribed for any eligible individual as recommended in these Guidelines.

-Prioritization schemes should consider how to equitably distribute scarce resources to populations that include individuals who may have less knowledge of or access to these therapies.
+Prioritization schemes should include a plan for equitable distribution of scarce resources to individuals who may have less knowledge of or access to these therapies.
 The availability and distribution of recommended therapies should be monitored to ensure that access to products is equitable.

 Patient Prioritization for Treatment